Trade in Goods

-PACER Plus requires a Party to extend immediately and unconditionally to other Parties treatment no less favourable than provided to non-parties (that is, to apply MFN tariff treatment).
-MFN tariff treatment provides a guarantee of non-discrimination where an FTA partner excludes some goods from liberalisation or has yet to complete its scheduled liberalisation and negotiates an FTA with a third country with liberalisation commitments or faster liberalisation in relation to those goods.
+PACER Plus requires members to extend, immediately and unconditionally, no less favourable treatment to other members, than provided to non-parties.
+MFN tariff treatment provides a guarantee of non-discrimination where an FTA partner excludes some goods from liberalisation, or has yet to complete its scheduled liberalisation, and negotiates an FTA with a third country with liberalisation commitments or faster liberalisation in relation to those goods.

-In practice, the PACER Plus MFN provision will mean that any improvements on goods outcomes compared with PACER Plus will flow to Australian businesses should the Pacific island countries negotiate an FTA with a developed or significant trading country from outside the region.
+In practice, the PACER Plus MFN provision will mean that any improvements on goods outcomes will flow to Australian businesses should the Pacific island countries negotiate an FTA with a developed or significant trading country from outside the region.

-PACER Plus provides flexibilities to Pacific island country Parties when they undertake scheduled tariff reductions.
+PACER Plus provides flexibilities to Pacific island country members when they undertake scheduled tariff reductions.
 These flexibilities recognise Pacific island countries' limited resource base, geographical isolation and vulnerability to natural disasters.

 - Pacific island countries can renegotiate their tariff commitments through provisions for compensated modification or withdrawal of tariff concessions if they experience difficulties in implementing them before or after final implementation of scheduled tariff reductions